 Autism rates in the U.S. appear higher due to broader diagnostic criteria, greater awareness, and increased screening efforts.
 Other countries may have lower reported rates due to differences in healthcare access, cultural attitudes, and diagnostic standards.

-Public awareness encourages earlier identification and more frequent diagnoses, leading to higher reported prevalence.
+Public awareness encourages earlier identification and more frequent diagnoses.
 Advocacy and education campaigns ensure more individuals receive proper assessments and support.

-What role do genetic and environmental factors play in autism prevalence?
+What role do genetic and environmental factors play?

-Autism has a strong genetic basis, but environmental factors—such as parental age, prenatal health, and pollutants—may also influence its development in genetically predisposed individuals.
+Autism has a strong genetic basis.
+Environmental factors—such as parental age, prenatal health, and pollutants—may also influence its development in genetically predisposed individuals.

-Are disparities in autism diagnosis still an issue in the U.S.?
+Are disparities in autism diagnosis still an issue?

 Yes.
 Black, Hispanic, and low-income communities have historically faced delayed diagnoses and limited access to autism services.
-Recent efforts aim to reduce these disparities through targeted outreach, policy changes, and increased healthcare accessibility.
+Recent efforts aim to reduce these disparities through targeted outreach and policy changes.

 About Haven Health and Wellness